nameless-and-blameless/TAG/tmp/TAG-POW.md

 ### Attack Details:
 - **Date:** May 12, 2024
 - **Operatives:** 100 inmates from Georgia Department of Corrections
-- **Execution:** Stormed the church, blocked exits, and shot congregants.
+- **Execution:** On Mother's Day, CIA Operatives stormed the church, blocked exits, and shot congregants who attempted to flee.
+The overwhelming majority of the congregation was taken in pairs to the adjacent school building and murdered by individuals using chainsaws with instructions to behead each congregant.

 ### Impact:
 - **Casualties:** 1000+